 Please Note: As the Barren Island was active a few months ago (February 2017), I am not adding it to the list for safety reasons.
 But, if you are very interested in visiting it, please do more research just before your trip for the latest conditions.

 Travel with Kids Tips:

-When you travel with kids, traveling between beaches on boats can get bumpy unless it is a clear day.
+When you travel with kids, travelling between beaches on boats can get bumpy unless it is a clear day.
 Just be mindful of this when planning your trip.

 With kids, a glass boat ride is a must in the clear turquoise waters.
 And kids above 10 years of age can enjoy sea-walking too!

 India is blessed with picturesque beauty on these islands and tourism is one of the major sources of income for Andaman.
 Though tourists are appreciated for contributing to the livelihood of locals, plastic waste left behind by them seem to pose a major issue here.

 Let us all be mindful of our environment and contribute to restoring balance to our Mother Earth by travelling responsibly.
 This will leave a beautiful place for our future generations also to explore and be happy.

 For more wonderful locations to check out in South India, please read Top 16 places to visit in South India.

 Priyadarshini Rajendran is a travel, food and books blogger at Glorious Sunrise.